kweel/quartz/content/research/AI Alignment and Censorship.md

 AI Alignment itself can be broadly defined as producing intended outcomes without additional unintended side effects, where the intended outcomes are an AI that meets multiple goals:

 > ![[Screenshot 2024-08-24 at 10.48.43 AM.png]]
-> Goals of alignment [^3]
+> Goals of alignment, from [[Towards Bidirectional Human-AI Alignment - A Systematic Review for Clarifications, Framework, and Future Directions|Shen2024a]]

 While human *values* are believed to be the most robust (transcends specific situations), it still is limited (does not consider the nuances of other goals that the human has) and also faces challenges (specifying *what* and *whose* values).
-Furthermore, different cultures are known to have differing views on our relationship with AI.
-For example, the independent (mostly in the west) model of the self and environment seeks *control* over AI and desires to limit AI's capacities to influence, while the interdependent (mostly in the east) model of the self and environment seeks *connection* with AI and views AI has having capacities to influence[^7].
+Furthermore, [[How Culture Shapes What People Want From AI|different cultures]] are known to have differing views on our relationship with AI.
+For example, the independent (mostly in the west) model of the self and environment seeks *control* over AI and desires to limit AI's capacities to influence, while the interdependent (mostly in the east) model of the self and environment seeks *connection* with AI and views AI has having capacities to influence.

-> ![[Screenshot 2024-08-25 at 8.59.04 AM.png]]Exemplary human values[^3] inspired by Schwartz's Theory of Basic Human Values
+> ![[Screenshot 2024-08-25 at 8.59.04 AM.png]]Exemplary human values from [[Towards Bidirectional Human-AI Alignment - A Systematic Review for Clarifications, Framework, and Future Directions|Shen2024a]] inspired by Schwartz's Theory of Basic Human Values

+As it can be noted from the extensive list of values, the question of what value to choose is a very difficult one.
+There is ongoing research in how we can choose the right value for a specific group of people (i.e., [[A Roadmap to Pluralistic Alignment|Sorensen2024]]), but importantly, this not only requires a comprehensive grasp of various human values by the LLM, but also

 Now, there are inherent dangers to uncensored models.
-Already, there is a proliferation of generative AI misuse. [[Generative AI Misuse - A Taxonomy of Tactics and Insights from Real-World Data]][^1] explores this topic:
+Already, there is a proliferation of generative AI misuse. [[Generative AI Misuse - A Taxonomy of Tactics and Insights from Real-World Data|Marchal2024]] explores this topic:

-> ![[Screenshot 2024-08-26 at 5.55.01 PM.png]]Frequency of tactics across categories[^1]
+> ![[Screenshot 2024-08-26 at 5.55.01 PM.png]]Frequency of tactics across categories

 Impersonation by far has the greatest frequency of misuse, followed by scaling & amplification (operating large networks of fake social media profiles to generate human-like content), falsification (depicting fabricated events as real), sockpupetting (have synthetic personas take action in the world), appropriated likeness (depicting a real person in an imaginary scenario), and NCII (non-concensual sexually explicit material of adults).
 Since these are cases of **misuse**, they predicate **bad actors**.
 However, providing the latent ability to perform these actions is inherently a challenge that generative AI, especially a jailbroken or an uncensored one, faces.

 Most often, these cases of misuse are what builders of AI are mostly concerned with when building safety mechanisms.
-The specifics of these mechanisms for most AI companies are behind a veil, but [[The Llama 3 Herd of Models]][^2] paper thankfully provides some details:
+The specifics of these mechanisms for most AI companies are behind a veil, but [[The Llama 3 Herd of Models]] paper thankfully provides some details:

 - **Benchmark construction**
 	- Using a taxonomy of hazards